How Does Asbestos End Up in Makeup?

 4. Replace talc-based products when unsure: The only way to confirm if a product contains asbestos is with lab testing.
 If that isn’t possible, switching to a talc-free option is a safer and more practical choice.

 There is no federal rule, yet, that requires asbestos testing in cosmetics, so it’s up to consumers to take precautions.
+If a brand cannot provide a COA (Certificate of Analysis) from an independent lab using Transmission Electron Microscopy (TEM), any claim of “asbestos-free” is unverified.
 Knowing which ingredients to watch for and which brands have faced recalls can help reduce your risk.

 Common Questions About Asbestos in Makeup